Module 2

 Amir (quiet until now)

-Elena...
-I want to help.
-I know I caused a lot of this.
-I should have asked about a review process.
-I should have checked the chatbot responses against the fee schedule.
-Can I help build the training module?
+Elena, I want to help.
+I should have asked about review.
+I should have checked the chatbot against the fee schedule.
+Can I help build the training?

 Elena

-Yes.
-You're going to help build it because you understand exactly what went wrong.
-That's not punishment — that's the most useful thing you can do.
+Yes — you understand exactly what went wrong.
+That's not punishment, that's the most useful thing you can do.

 Elena Vasquez proposing a quick fix